-

 Caramel Sauce with Crème Fraîche

-Caramel sauce can at times be cloyingly sweet and one dimenstional.
+Caramel sauce can at times be cloyingly sweet and one dimensional.
 Adding crème fraîche gives it a bit of tang and cuts the sweetness.
 It’s delightful served along side a slice of apple tart or topping off a scoop of ice cream.

 1 cup (7 oz / 200 g) granulated sugar